 - How much is this going to cost?

 - What kind of website is right for my business?

-- How can I get my business on the first page of goole?
+- How can I get my business on the first page of Google?

-In order to effectively answer these questions, you need to figure out who your customer really is.
-In order to do that, you must do the work that is necessary.
-As a roadmap to marketing success, DigitalMarketer© developed a process called the CVJ (Customer Value Journey).
+As a roadmap to marketing success, DigitalMarketer© developed a process called the Customer Value Journey (CVJ).
 The CVJ is designed to help you define who your prospects are and what motivates them.
-It also gives you an idea of how they are feeling, and how they want to feel (Before vs After).
-Marketing is all about showing them the after and how your product/services makes the shift from one to the other; Faster, cheaper, and easier than your competition.
+It also gives you an idea of how they are feeling and how they want to feel (Before vs. After).
+Marketing is all about showing them the aftereffect of working with you.
+Your customer wants you to give them results faster, cheaper, and easier than your competition.

-Once you have the keywords in place and a better understanding of who they are you can write to them rather than at them.
-This makes the reader feel as if you truly “get” them and they will feel connected to your business on a deeper level.
-Your company can become the benchmark that other companies will be measured against.
+Once you have the keywords in place and a better understanding of who they are, you begin writing to them rather than at them.
+The reader feels as if you truly “get” them, and they will connect to your business on a deeper level.
+Your company becomes the benchmark against which other companies are measured.

-Now that you have a clear understanding of your prospects “after” state and what questions they have, you can begin creating the messaging for the home page of the website, and the services and area pages.
-Its best to follow the high converting home page format, also created by DigitalMarketer.
-This amazing guide, which was developed based on research on thousands of home pages, will help your site visitors understand your business in a way the competition will never match.
+Now that you have a clearer understanding of your prospects “after” state and what questions they have, you can begin creating the message for your website’s home page, services, and area pages.
+We recommend following the high converting home page format, also designed by DigitalMarketer.
+This guide, which was developed based on the research of thousands of home pages, will help your site visitors understand your business in a way the competition will never match.
 The high converting homepage answers the visitor’s critical questions immediately and shows them you can be trusted to understand their needs and deliver exceptional value.
-The web design of the inside pages of your website should also be written with a mind for SEO best practices.